-Sun Ray DTUs are becoming increasingly popular in public locations, such as airports, where anonymous users have limited access to specific applications.
+Sun Ray DTUs are often used to provide anonymous users with limited access to specific applications.
 Sun Ray Kiosk mode software, revised and improved for the 4.0 release, is described in Chapter 10.
-Instructions for migrating configuration data from the previous Controlled Access Mode (CAM) can be found in the Sun Ray Software 4.0 Installation and Configuration Guide.
+Instructions for migrating configuration data from the previous Controlled Access Mode (CAM) can be found in the Sun Ray Software 4.1 Installation and Configuration Guide.